Platnum: 2004 and onwards

 Previously when Michelle was a solo rapper and Aaron and Mina a duo, the three formed at a talent contest in Manchester at a young age.
 The song that they chose to sing in the final, "Over the Heartache", went on to become one of the most played bassline tracks of all time, combining a love song with a heavy bass.
 The group toured nationwide with N-Dubz and entered the UK Singles Chart with "What's It Gonna Be" (with H "Two" O) in early 2008.

-After a coincidental meeting, Michelle was able to hand will.i.am, front man of the Black Eyed Peas, a demo of their work.
-In the not so glamorous setting of her car, she then played another to producer DJ Poet, and the deal was sealed.
+After a coincidental meeting, Michelle was able to hand will.i.am a demo of their work.
+She then played another to producer DJ Poet, and the deal was sealed.

-Teaming up with the Black Eyed Peas producer DJ Poet, the group returned to the UK bassline scene in 2012.
+Teaming up with DJ Poet, the group returned to the UK bassline scene in 2012.
 Having already created an album called Lost in the Music, they released the first song, "Solar System", on 6 May 2012 via All In Recordings.
-"Solar System" fuses a mix of universal dance with a house beat, being compared to the likes of the Black Eyed Peas, not unexpectedly, and Far East Movement.
-"I haven't heard a sound or seen a group as original and exciting since the Peas" says DJ Poet himself, and "Platnum will be heading onto our radio airwaves within the next few months".